pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 # INSAID-Fraud-Detection-Model-for-Financial-Transactions

-Expectations
-Your task is to execute the process for proactive detection of fraud while answering following questions.
+Expectations: Your task is to execute the process for proactive detection of fraud while answering following questions.

 1. Data cleaning including missing values, outliers and multi-collinearity.
 2. Describe your fraud detection model in elaboration.